 Step 1: Create a low-polygon-count version of the 3D Model

 For UV mapping extraction, we need to create a new version of the model.
-This version needs to be the same model that was printed, but with a low polygon count.
-Also if the model was split for printing in several parts, it is now important to merge it and extract the UV-map from one model only.
+This version will be the same model that was printed, but with a low polygon count.
+Also, if the model was split for printing into several parts, it is important now to merge it and extract the UV-map from a single model only.